Don't be embarrassed; it's not a dumb question!

 All cacti are considered or are succulents but not all succulents are cacti.

 Both are closely related due to similarities but there are also some differences between the two such as:

 - Leaves - Cacti have a very few, or oftentimes, no leaves compared to other succulents.

 - Areoles - Cacti have this modified buds which can be located on their spines.
 This makes it their best-known characteristics.

 We're talking about tens of thousands of species of plants between the two groups, so any sort of specific care is impossible to give.

 Do you have any further questions about differences?
+Does this article answer your inquiry "are cacti succulents?"
 Or, do you have tips to tell them apart?
 Comment below!